daniel8lopes/omnia3/docs/pages/omnia3/omnia3_expensemanagementtutorial.md

     So, here you have it, a simple and descritive Expense Report, completely built on **OMNIA Platform 3.0**!

     We have one more exercise for you.
-At this time, your OMNIA skills are getting sharped and you're feeling already confortable with       our technology.
-We want to show you how OMNIA can guide you through your daily workflow checklist: time to proceed to our           [**To-Do List Tutorial**](http://docs.numbersbelieve.com/omnia3_todolisttutorial.html).
+At this time, your **OMNIA skills** are getting sharped and you're feeling already confortable       with our technology.
+Now, we want to show you how OMNIA can guide you through your daily workflow checklist: time to proceed to our     [**To-Do List Tutorial**](http://docs.numbersbelieve.com/omnia3_todolisttutorial.html).